Titlehhhh/McProtoNet/README.md

 # McProtoNet
 McProtoNet is a low-level library for working with the Minecraft protocol, written in the c# programming language.
-You can't use it to create a full-fledged bot, it only helps you to properly write a Minecraft package to the stream.
+You can't use it to create a full-fledged bot, it only helps you to properly write a Minecraft packet to the stream.

 You can also use the library to write a server.